 If this sounds like your family I’d suggest bringing a few outfit choices for your children and I’ll plan a shoot that is for now and for the future.

 3, COORDINATE BUT DON’T MATCH

-It’s rare to see a family all wearing exactly the same clothes, you probably wouldn’t do it on a normal day – so don’t feel you should at your photoshoot, especially when the aim of your family photo session is to express who you really are.
+It’s rare to see a family all wearing exactly the same clothes.
+You probably wouldn’t do it on a normal day so don’t feel you should at your photoshoot, especially when the aim of your family photo session is to capture who you really are.
 My advice is to start your outfits off with a base of neutral colours – white, cream, blue, grey or black for example and then add complimentary colours to them.
 Lay them all out together to see it they work.
 To add interest to your outfits add different fabric textures and patterns.
 Also consider layering for interest – my morning shoots start early in order to get the best light – it can be cooler.
 Hats, scarves and cardigans can be removed as it gets warmer.

 4, A POP OF COLOUR

 You’ve sorted out your neutral tones and you’re all looking lovely.
 Now consider a pop of colour something to add extra interest to your photographs.
 Accessories or toys are a good way to add a splash of interest into some shots – eg a blue hat on a child with blue eyes can bring emphasis to the eyes.
 It’s good to think about where these photographs will hang in your home beforehand.
 If your daughter’s multi-coloured toy clashes with the colour palette of the space you’ve got in mind for these photographs – I’d suggest not bringing it or bringing something else.

 Very bright or fluorescent colours can cause colour casts – in other words, they reflect the colour of the clothes onto your skin.
 For example if you wear a bright green coat, that colour could reflect green light onto your face, making you look a bit like the hulk!
 Please try to avoid these.